 Specification History

 The vMR DAM Release 1 was initially balloted in May 2010 as an informative specification.
 Following the incorporation of ballot input and implementations of the candidate specification in efforts such as OpenCDS (www.opencds.org), the vMR DAM Release 1 was re-balloted in September 2011 as an informative specification and published.
 The vMR DAM Release 2 Version 1.0 was balloted in May 2013 and passed as an informative specification.
 The vMR Logical Model Release 2 Version 2.0 was balloted in September 2013 and passed as an informative specification.
-The vMR Logical Model Release 2 Version 3.0 was balloted in January 2014 and passed as a Daft Standard for Trial Use (DSTU).
+The vMR Logical Model Release 2 Version 3.0 was balloted in January 2014 and passed as a Draft Standard for Trial Use (DSTU).

 Resources Consulted

 Specification of the vMR has been informed by a number of relevant efforts.
-In particular, initial development of the vMR was heavily influenced by a goal of representing the semantics of the HL7 Continuity of Care Document (CCD) relevant to CDS.
+In particular, initial development of the vMR was heavily influenced by a goal of representing the semantics of the HL7 Consolidated CDA Continuity of Care Document (CCD) relevant to CDS.
 Additional data model standards that have been considered in the development of the vMR include the following.

 HITSP C32, C80, C83, and C154 specifications.